retcoob/BMAddons/docs/setup.md

 ## Runner Configuration
 Upon running the executable, you should get something like:\
 ```?
 No config file detected!
 Would you like to run self-setup? (y/N)```\
-If you don't see this, or want to manually setup your config, read Manual Config below.
+If you don't see this, try deleting your current config.

 Next, you will see:\
 ```?
 Please enter the webhook you would like to use for status updates:```\